abstractionhq/gallery-gateway/README.md

 To stand up a SAML identity provider for dev purposes (mocking RIT Shibboleth):

+Create a new folder `laradock/test-saml-idp`.

-Create the file `laradock/test-saml-idp/Dockerfile` with the following contents
+Create the file `laradock/test-saml-idp/Dockerfile` with the following contents:

 ```
 FROM kristophjunge/test-saml-idp